owlbarn/tutorial/book/regression/README.md

 ### Decision Boundary

-The physical meaning of classification is to draw a decision boundary in a hyper-plain.
+The physical meaning of classification is to draw a decision boundary in a hyperplane.
-For example, if we are using a linear model $h$ within the logistic function, the linear model itself divide the points into two halves in the plain, as shown in the figure.
+For example, if we are using a linear model $h$ within the logistic function, the linear model itself divide the points into two halves in the plane, as shown in the figure.

 IMAGE